Malivil/TTT-Randomat-20/README.md

 \
 **Edits the original version to support Custom Roles for TTT and add additional events**

+# ConVar Saving and Loading
+ConVar values are automatically saved to `data/randomat/convars.json` on shutdown and loaded on startup.
+Values placed in the `cfg/server.cfg` (or `cfg/listenserver.cfg`) will overwrite what is loaded from the .json.\
+This replaces the previous behavior which relied on the built-in convar archiving system which saved data to `cfg/server.vdf`.
+Using this method instead of `cfg/server.vdf` is desirable because large `cfg/server.vdf` can cause connection issues.\

 # General Commands
 _ttt_randomat_trigger EVENT_ - Triggers a specific randomat event without checking conditions.\
 _ttt_randomat_safetrigger EVENT_ - Triggers a specific randomat event after checking conditions.\